Aarongoldmananalyst/NEON-HR-ANALYTICS-CASE-STUDY-Employee-Attrition-Workforce-Insights/README.md

 # 🎯 Why This Project Matters

-This case study demonstrates your ability to:
+This case study demonstrates the ability to:

 - Engineer data using SQL
 - Build professional dashboards in Power BI with DAX